neyuru/xxdi/README.md

 xxdi.pl
 =======

-xxdi.pl is a perl script that implements vim's 'xxd -i' mode so that packages do not have to use all of vim just to get this functionality.
+xxdi.pl is a perl script that implements vim's 'xxd -i -u' mode so that packages do not have to use all of vim just to get this functionality.

 efitools is an example of a package that uses it in this manner, and in